I had about 30 pounds of pecan halves in the freezer and I was getting ready to learn how to use 2 of them.

 Place everything but the cream and pecans into a large, heavy saucepan.

 After boiling for 3 minutes, remove the filling from the heat and stir in the cream.
+Don't overcook the filling.
+You don't want it to get to a hard candy stage.

 Then fold in the nuts